lucidworks/fusion-spark-bootcamp/README.md

 * mlsvm: Classify sentiment of tweets using SVM model trained with Spark MLlib
 * ml20news: 20 newsgroup classifier based on Spark ML pipeline
 * movielens: Scala script to load movielens data into Fusion
+* nyc_taxi: Scala script to load NYC taxi trip data stored in Postgres into Solr using JDBC

 ## Setup